 If extreme weather conditions occur, the checkpoints at Charlotte Pass and Rawson Pass may be closed by National Parks and Wildlife.
 The athletes will have to finish at the closed checkpoint.
 Fog and snow are the most likely reasons to close the checkpoint.

-What if I don’t make the cut-off time at Charlotte Pass, can I continue to run to 30km on the road?
+What if I don’t make the cut-off time at Charlotte Pass, can I continue to run to 28km on the road?

-Yes you can, the run will be along the road back to Perisher.
+Your time will be taken at Charlotte Pass, making you an A finisher, with no need to complete the full race distance.
 All athletes will be pulled off the course at the 12 hour point.

 Is there prize money?